endeavouros-team/PKGBUILDS/nvidia-installer-db/man/nvidia-driver-supported-branches/nvidia-driver-supported-branches.md

 # nvidia-driver-supported-branches

 `nvidia-driver-supported-branches` finds the latest Nvidia driver series info that support your Nvidia graphics card.
-With this information you should be able to choose the proper Nvidia driver.
+With this information you should be able to install the proper Nvidia driver.

 ## Synopsis